If Your Girl Only Knew

-"If Your Girl Only Knew" is a song recorded by American singer Aaliyah for her second studio album, One in a Million (1996).
-The song was written by both Missy Elliott and Timbaland, with the latter producing the song.
-Musically, "If Your Girl Only Knew" is a "bouncing" funk, pop and hip hop song featuring keyboard and organ work along with guitar licks.
-Lyrically, the song is about a girl chiding a man for hitting on her when he already has a girlfriend.
-The song was released as the lead single from One in a Million on July 15, 1996, by Blackground Records and Atlantic Records.
+"If Your Girl Only Knew" is a song by American singer Aaliyah.
+It was released to radio on July 15, 1996, by Blackground Records and Atlantic Records as the lead single for her second studio album, One in a Million (1996).
+It was physically released in August 1996.
+Written by both Missy Elliott and Timbaland, with the latter producing the song, it focuses on a guy who receives a scolding from the female narrator (Aaliyah) for hitting on her when he already has a girlfriend.
+Musically, "If Your Girl Only Knew" is a "bouncing" funk, pop and hip-hop song.
+Its production also incorporates other instruments ranging from keyboards, organs, and guitar licks.

-Upon its release, the song was met with generally positive reviews from critics, with many praising Aaliyah's vocal performance.
-Commercially "If Your Girl Only Knew" performed well, peaking at number 11 on the US Billboard Hot 100 and atop the US Hot R&B/Hip-Hop Songs, selling over 600,000 copies in the United States by the end of 1996.
-Internationally, "If Your Girl Only Knew" was a moderate success, peaking at number 21 on the UK Singles Chart as a standalone single and at number 15 as a double single with "One in a Million".
+Upon its release, the song received generally positive reviews from critics, with many praising Aaliyah's vocal performance and lyrical content.
+Commercially, "If Your Girl Only Knew" peaked at number 11 on the US Billboard Hot 100 chart and topped the Billboard Hot R&B Singles chart.
+By the end of 1996, it sold over 600,000 copies in the United States.
+Internationally, "If Your Girl Only Knew" was a moderate success, peaking within the top 40 in New Zealand and the United Kingdom.
+In 1997, the song was re-released with "One in a Million" in the UK, where it reached a new peak at number 15.

-Music and lyrics
+An accompanying music video for "If Your Girl Only Knew" was directed by Joseph Khan, and it depicts Aaliyah in a dark club setting.
+The video also featured cameo appearances from Lil' Kim, Missy Elliott, and other celebrities.
+Over the years, it has received critical acclaim, with many critics highlighting Aaliyah's new look in the video.